xuanyufang/Interactive-Lab-Hub/Lab 5/README.md

 We asked the participant to **cover her eyes**, to fully imitate what a visually impaired user would feel.

 > An interesting point the participant raised while we are explaining the process to her is that, actual visually impaired users might have a sharper sense of the environment that us.
 It could be hard for able-sighted people to adjust to this setting and find this system useful.

+We drawed a few problems from our observation of the testing process.

 #### User Test Video